IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 - The domain boundaries of the packet and optical domains are congruent.
-In other words, each optical domain exclusively supports connectivity between IP routers within a single packet domain.;
+In other words, each optical domain exclusively supports connectivity between IP routers within a single packet domain.

 - There are no physical links directly connecting optical domains.
 Inter-domain physical links exist only under the following conditions: